joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 ## On the SwaggerDoc Type

 I've run into an issue where I'm operating on things pulled from the Swaggerdoc which must then be extendable with our custom schema stuff.

-This is fixable by just specifying the Schema type as a type parameter.
+One way is to specify the Schema type as a type parameter.

 So, `PartialOpenApiDocument<TSchema extends OpenApiSchemaObject>`.
 Of course, that means all the other sub-types must also deal with that type parameter, but that's the same with any sort of parametrization.
+Now, a possible issue is that I'm not sure my extended type (implemented as an alias defined as a union) is actually entirely assignable to `OpenApiSchemaObject`, meaning it would actually fail the constraint.

+The better option, which requires rewriting some of the internal utils, would be to make my custom schema type a strict extension of `OpenApiSchemaObject`, following the JSON Schema thing of having all keys optional and not doing anything funny with requiring pairs.
+By making all extensions optional, every extended schema is automatically assignable to the base schema type, and even vice versa!

+> Technically, there are keys that only work in coordination with other keys, but the implementation of validation around such keys also requires defining behavior in the absence of any other keys.

+I think I'll bite the bullet and go with the better option, that one's less noisy.

+It also means changing all the various subset types to be strict subsets of that extended type, again with all props optional, or basically `Partial<T>`.
+In fact, that might be a good way to do it, to guarantee such things are indeed strict sub sets.
+If I don't have a given key defined, it'll tell me!

+Then if I want to guarantee some things, I can just do `Required<T, K>`.
+Mixed ones will require doing `Required<Pick<T, KReq>> & Pick<T, KOpt>` but there you go, I guess.

+EDIT: Actually, `Pick<>` doesn't maintain optionality, though it does maintain the union with `undefined`.
+Rather, you have to explicitly do `Required<Pick<...>> & Partial<Pick<...>>`.
+Ah well.

+On the plus side, this will make type predicates much easier to write.